TSG 1899 Hoffenheim: Criticism of the club

-Dietmar Hopp's financial support, which transformed Hoffenheim from a local amateur club into a competitive Bundesliga club, has been strongly criticized by other clubs, fans and some in the German press.
-The main points of criticism are the club's lack of "tradition" and a proper fan base as the club is a historically insignificant side from a village of just 3,300 inhabitants.
-This situation is similar to that of now-defunct Scottish side Gretna and German clubs VfL Wolfsburg, Bayer Leverkusen and RB Leipzig, as those teams also received large financial support by companies; Wolfsburg is wholly owned and supported by automobile manufacturer Volkswagen, Bayer Leverkusen by pharmaceutical company Bayer and RB Leipzig by Red Bull.
+Dietmar Hopp's financial support, which transformed Hoffenheim from a local amateur club into a competitive Bundesliga club, has been strongly criticised by other clubs, fans and some in the German press.
+The main points of criticism are the club's purported lack of tradition and a historically large fanbase, as the club is a historically insignificant side from a village of just 3,300 inhabitants.
+This situation is similar to that of now-defunct Scottish side Gretna and German clubs VfL Wolfsburg, Bayer Leverkusen and RB Leipzig, as those teams also received large financial support; Wolfsburg is wholly owned and supported by automobile manufacturer Volkswagen, Bayer Leverkusen by pharmaceutical company Bayer and RB Leipzig by Red Bull.

-On 16 August 2011, the club released a statement regarding complaints of a loudspeaker that was strategically placed under away fans during a home game against Borussia Dortmund.
+On 16 August 2011, the club released a statement regarding complaints of a loudspeaker that was strategically placed under away fans during a home game against Dortmund.
 The loudspeaker was designed to drown out the noise of the away fans cheers and chants during the game.
 It was reported that the speaker was placed by the groundskeeper, although the club denied any involvement, saying he acted alone.
 It was also reported that the loudspeaker was used during other games, not just the home game against Dortmund.

 In a later statement, the club admitted that the disruptive sound assembly has been used at least five times, although club officials claim to have no knowledge of these measures.

-On 29 February 2020, Bayern Munich supporters unfurled an offensive banner aimed at Hoffenheim owner Dietmar Hopp, resulting the game at Hoffenheim to be suspended with less than 15 minutes remaining.
+On 29 February 2020, Bayern Munich supporters unfurled an offensive banner aimed at Hoffenheim owner Dietmar Hopp, resulting in the match being suspended with less than 15 minutes left to play.
 After concerns that the game could be abandoned, both teams returned to finish the match, but had decided to just run down the clock to end the game in solidarity with Hopp.
-Rather than play on, the two sets of players began passing the ball to each other and chatting as if they were teammates.
+Rather than play on, the two teams began passing the ball between each other and chatting as if they were all teammates.

 The very next day, the Bundesliga match between Vfl Wolfsburg and 1.
-FC Union Berlin was stopped at the 44th minute of play due to derogatory banners being unfurled, one of which showed Hopp under crosshairs.
-The two teams left the field to return 10 minutes later and play out the remainder of the half and subsequently the game.
+FC Union Berlin was stopped at the 44th minute of play due to derogatory banners once again being unfurled, one of which showed Hopp under crosshairs.
+The two teams left the field and returned 10 minutes later to play out the remainder of the 1st half and subsequently the game.

 Partnership

 On 25 September 2020, TSG 1899 Hoffenheim signed a partnership agreement with MLS club FC Cincinnati.
+Hoffenheim also have a partnership agreement with a Ghana Premier League side Accra Hearts Of Oak, making it a three club value alliance on 20 September 2020.

+In March 2025, the club entered into a strategic partnership with Indian I-League club Rajasthan United.